DrehanM/PintOperatingSystem/doc/project3.md

 We assume our cache is synchronized from part 1, therefore we don't have to do any syhnchronization as here by transitive property.

 ### Rationale
+We only need one level of doubly indirect because of the following.
+Our one doubly indirect points to 128 2^7 indirects.
+Each of these indirects points to 128 2^7 data blocks.
+Each of these data blocks is 512 2^9 bytes.
+Therefore this supports 2^23 byte files as specified in the spec.

+We chose to always go through a doubly indirect instead of using direct blocks first to avoid edge cases and to avoid having to coalesce direct blocks after running out of space.
+Ideally in a real OS they would start with direct blocks so small files easily find there sector number without needing 2 extra disk calls.